December 10, 2025

 What is a sugar daddy/mommy scam?

-The scammer pretends to be rich, and all they want is to spoil someone deserving (in some cases, they may ask for pictures or certain actions in return, though it's not common in a scam.)
-Once they gain your trust, they ask you to provider them with your banking information so they can deposit you their money.
-In some cases, they might even ask you to buy gift cards for them to "prove your loyalty."
+The scammer pretends to be rich, and all they want is to spoil someone deserving (in some cases, they may ask for pictures or certain actions in return).
+Once they gain your trust, they ask you to provide them with your banking information so they can deposit money for you.
+In some cases, they might ask you to buy gift cards for them to "prove your loyalty."

 How to spot a sugar daddy/mommy scam

 Anyone that offers you money without ever meeting you (whether in person or on video call) is a red flag.
-Some scammer send fake checks even, or send you money via Venmo, CashApp, and the like, only for the check to bounce and the digital money transfer be reversed.
+Some even scammers send fake checks or send you money via Venmo, CashApp, etc., only for the check to bounce or the digital money transfer to be reversed.

 Do not trust any money offers, and certainly do not offer any banking or personal information to a person you never met.